Complaining and Apologizing ESL Role-Plays, Activities, Games and Worksheets

 ESL Softening Complaints Activity - Vocabulary and Speaking: Forming Sentences from Prompts, Communicative Practice - Pair Work - Upper-intermediate (B2) - 25 minutes

 In this communicative making complaints speaking activity, students learn how to soften complaints using not very and rather.
-One student places nine adjective cards face-up in a three by three square.
-Their partner takes an adverb-adjective collocation card from their pile and makes a complaint using the vocabulary on the card, e.g. 'Excuse me, but this computer is incredibly slow'.
-If the other student has an adjective in their square that can be used to soften the complaint, they soften the complaint using not very for a positive adjective or rather for a negative adjective and turn the card over, e.g. 'Excuse me, but this computer is not very fast'.
-Their partner then makes another complaint and the process is repeated.
+In pairs, one student places nine adjective cards face-up in a three-by-three square.
+Their partner takes an adverb-adjective collocation card from their pile and makes a complaint using the vocabulary on the card, e.g. 'Excuse me, but this computer is incredibly slow.'
+If the other student has an adjective in their square that can soften the complaint, they soften the complaint using not very for a positive adjective or rather for a negative adjective and turn the card over, e.g. 'Excuse me, but this computer is not very fast.'
+Their partner then makes another complaint, and so on.
 When three cards have been turned over in a row, students swap roles.
+This continues until the students have played several rounds to practice the language.

 Softening Complaints Preview